How DreamLoom Works

 • The ability to direct AI to help them create something

-• Early experience with skills most kids won’t learn until later
+• Experience with a skill most kids won’t learn until much later

 • Pride in what they made